sdsc/R-roll/README.md

 rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.

-The build process requires the MKL libraries and assumes that the mkl modulefile provided by the SDSC mkl-roll or intel-rollis available.
+If they are present, the build process uses the Intel MKL libraries and assumes that the mkl modulefile provided by the SDSC mkl-roll or intel-roll is available.
 It will build without the modulefile as long as the environment variables it provides are otherwise defined.
+If MKL is not present, the build process uses R's internal BLAS implementation.

 ## Building